 Bad news for coffee drinkers in this country.
 The coffee tastes like a lot of things but not like coffee and main ingredient is sugar.
 The highlight is if you get hold of expensive instant Nescafe in a shop.

 The roads in Uzbekistan are uniformly poor, with few freshly paved sites, and we were very pleased with our off-road tires.
-You have to share the road wih creaking donkey carts, fully loaded cotton tractors and old, rickety Lada and Shiguli, roofs often laden with complete furnishings or the harvest and also the whole family within
+You have to share the road wih creaking donkey carts, fully loaded cotton tractors and old, rickety Lada and Shiguli, roofs often laden with complete furnishings or the harvest and also the whole family within the car and then they race full speed through the nasty potholes.
+We always wondered how these old Russian junkers are able to endure.
+At this point a little riddle for you: How many Uzbeks fit into a Lada (trunk not included)?
+Tip: The required number is two digits.

 The October weather in Uzbekistan is very pleasant and sunny with temperatures between 20 and 30°C. But once the sun goes down, it gets pretty chilly with temperatures below 10°C. The climate was very dry and sometimes we were plagued by annoying headwind.
 The trees are really beautiful this time of year, already autumn colored, and everywhere the cotton harvest is in full swing.